-The Coalition to Empower Gender Equality is actively recruiting volunteers to serve as part of the Coalition Working Group to develop the terms of reference, mission, values and scope of the Coalition with the end goal of establishing a board.
+The Gender Equality Coalition of Ontario is actively recruiting volunteers to serve as part of the Coalition Working Group to develop the terms of reference, mission, values and scope of the Coalition with the end goal of establishing a board.

 In order to develop these guiding principles the Coalition is issuing a call for volunteer Gender Equality champions to make these essential decisions.

 Acclaimed journalist Sally Armstrong argues gender inequality comes at too high a cost for all of us.